apichlkostner/CarND-Advanced-Lane-Lines/README.md

 Combined segmentation:

 Both segmentations were combined using the 'and' operator.
+This is necessary since there are often object with similar colors to the lane marks.
+And the roadway surface can have sharp edges, for example in the "challenge" video the left part of the lane was newer than the right and therefore much darker.

 <img src="docu_images/image0110_challenge_seg_combined.jpg" style="max-width: 500px; height: auto;">